Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Results and discussions

 However, as observed in Fig. \ref{fig:trun_Perl_mf}, the accuracy of large truncations ($k_0 = \frac{2}{5}\pi$) in the FMD method for the Peierls model is less satisfactory.
 In contrast, as shown in Fig. \ref{fig:trun_Perl_sh}, the FSH method demonstrates superior performance under similar truncation conditions, highlighting its advantages.

-Importantly, truncation calculations in reciprocal space offer significant computational benefits.
-By reducing the size of the computational domain, they enable more efficient use of computational resources while still maintaining a high degree of accuracy.
-This approach is particularly beneficial when dealing with large systems, especially for the Floquet Hamiltonian, making it an attractive strategy for efficiently exploring electronic dynamics in complex models.
+Importantly, truncation calculations is particularly beneficial when dealing with large systems, especially for the Floquet Hamiltonian, making it an attractive strategy for efficiently exploring electronic dynamics in complex models.